ddialliance/sdtl/SDTH/doc/content/introduction.markdown

 # Introduction

 The principles of Open Science and FAIR (Findable, Accessible, Reusable, Interoperable) data imply that the management and analysis of data should be transparent.
 However, transparency is difficult to achieve when data are processed by programs and scripts written for statistical software, databases, or other systems.
 Even when these scripts are openly available, they are often long, complex, and difficult to understand.
 SDTH offers a simple way to ask basic questions about a program, like:

 1. What variables affected the values of variable X?
 2. What variables were affected by variable X?
 3. What commands affected the values of variable X?
 4. What commands were affected by variable X?

-SDTH offers a simple way to answer these questions.
+SDTH is designed to answer these questions.

 SDTH also provides a bridge between computer programs and PROV [[prov-dm]], a W3C standard for storing and querying provenance metadata.
 SDTH applies the PROV approach to computer programs that modify data.
 Most previous applications of PROV have been designed to describe workflows.
 Programs are treated as black boxes.
 Their inputs and outputs are described, but the operations within a program are not examined.
 SDTH traces data modifications to program steps within programs.

 ## SDTH and SDTL